KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

    :align: left
    :alt: Kdenlive_Add_guide

-Guides are labels on the timeline that can be added by right-clicking at a spot on the timeline ruler and choosing :menuselection:`Add/Remove Guide`.
+Guides are labels on the timeline that can be added by right-clicking at a spot on the timeline ruler and choosing :menuselection:`Add/Remove Guide` or press :kbd:`G`.
 You can put a comment in the guide and make the comment display by choosing :ref:`editing` in the :menuselection:`Timeline` menu or by clicking on the :ref:`editing` button.

 .. rst-class:: clear-both

 .. versionadded:: 21.08

-Guides Locked: See :ref:`move_guides_with_spacer_tool`
+:guilabel:`Guides Locked`: See :ref:`move_guides_with_spacer_tool`

 .. versionadded:: 22.04

-Set Zone In/Out.
+:guilabel:`Set Zone In/Out`.
 See :ref:`timeline-preview-rendering`

-Add Project Notes: See :ref:`notes`
+:guilabel:`Add Project Notes`: See :ref:`notes`

 .. versionadded:: 20.12

-Add Subtitle: See :ref:`subtitle`
+:guilabel:`Add Subtitle`: See :ref:`subtitle`

 Guides in the picture below are the purple flags.
 Not to be confused with :ref:`clips` (gold in the picture below).
 Guides are static on the timeline and are stationary when clips are moved around.
 Markers are inside the clips and move with the clips.